-Any and all use, possession, and sale of any drug paraphernalia is also prohibited.
+Any and all use, possession, or sale of any drug paraphernalia is prohibited.
 This includes any instrument, tool, or object designed or converted to allow ingestion by any means of illegal drugs, controlled substances, or chemicals.

 Appearing on University premises while under the influence of an illegal substance is prohibited.

-If there exists reasonable suspicion that a student has violated the Drug-Free Schools and Communities Act student may face drug testing at their own expense, and sanctions ranging from a letter of warning up to dismissal from the university.
+If there exists reasonable suspicion that a student has violated the Drug-Free Schools and Communities Act, the student may face drug testing at their own expense, and are subject to sanctions ranging from a letter of warning up to dismissal from the University.
 Failure to participate in drug testing will constitute a presumptive positive test.
 Individuals present during violations of the controlled substance policy may also be subject to the conduct process.
 ‘Reasonable suspicion’ refers to information that has been received, in good faith, from a reliable source regarding the use of a controlled substance.
-Possession or use of controlled substances, arrest or conviction related to the possession of, use or trafficking of controlled substances, persistent odors from resident areas or on persons, and abnormal conduct interpretable as being caused by controlled substance all constitute factors which qualify as reasonable suspicion.
+Possession or use of controlled substances, arrest or conviction related to the possession of, use or trafficking of controlled substances, persistent odors from resident areas or on persons, and unusual behavior perceived to be caused by a controlled substance all constitute factors which qualify as reasonable suspicion.

 Failure to Comply with University Authority